 Why Do We Include a 4th Amendment Card?

-With Congress voting on the legalization of marijuana on a federal level next month, and Montana, Arizona, and New Jersey legalizing recreational use, learning about the 4th Amendment is more important than ever.
-But marijuana use/smell and the 4th Amendment have led to some interesting legal questions and have in fact led to changes regarding your rights when dealing with the police.
+With Congress voting on the legalization of you know what on a federal level next month, and Montana, Arizona, and New Jersey legalizing recreational use, learning about the 4th Amendment is more important than ever.
+But special flowers smell and the 4th Amendment have led to some interesting legal questions and have in fact led to changes regarding your rights when dealing with the police.
 Here at Dime Bags, we believe that understanding your 4th Amendment right is a pretty big deal, that’s why each bag we sell comes with a card stating it.
-To put it simply the 4th Amendment states when the cops are allowed to search your home, your bags, or your vehicle, and when they have to come back with a warrant.
+To put it simply, the 4th Amendment states when the cops are allowed to search your home, your bags, or your vehicle, and when they have to come back with a warrant.

 When Can They Search?

-Can They Search My Bag or Car Because They Smell Of Marijuana?
+Can They Search My Bag or Car Because They Smell?

-As an old stand-by excuse of the fuzz, the smell of marijuana has long served as an excuse for cops to violate your personal space and skirt the 4th Amendment.
-With marijuana being legal in an increasing number of states, this is rarely a viable course of action for them.
-The details of your local laws do make a difference, but generally speaking, if marijuana is legal in any capacity you’ve got firmer footing.
+As an old stand-by excuse of the fuzz, the smell of your special flower has long served as an excuse for cops to violate your personal space and skirt the 4th Amendment.
+With it being legal in an increasing number of states, this is rarely a viable course of action for them.
+The details of your local laws do make a difference, but generally speaking, if it is legal in any capacity you’ve got firmer footing.

 When Am I Protected?

-If marijuana is legal in your state then the smell of marijuana is no evidence of wrong-doing and cannot be used as a reason to search your vehicle, person, or bag.
-In states where medical marijuana is legal things are a little fuzzier.
+If the plant is legal in your state then the smell of it is no evidence of wrong-doing and cannot be used as a reason to search your vehicle, person, or bag.
+In states where just medical use is legal things are a little fuzzier.
 In these places, you want to make sure that you have a medical card on you to present to the authorities.
 Even if a search takes place you have some assurance that any findings will be rendered inadmissible in court due to the unfounded searching of your belongings.

 If you’re heading out on the road with your stash, be sure that you know your rights.
 Pay attention to the ordinances of every area you’ll be passing through, and always keep your 4th Amendment card on you.
 This card clearly indicates your rights as pertains to search and seizure and may be enough to deter the officer from pressing further if no other evidence of wrong-doing can be found.
 You may also want to consider grabbing a bag from Dime Bags.
 Our smell-proof, carbon-lined Omerta line can give you protection from nosey authorities.